jsdelivrbot/fullstack-microservices-1/README.md

 * Does {model:consume} ensure just one component will be found for a given pattern?
 * Should component pin include a name for the component?
 Require all components to be uniquely named?
 * Should the build process automatically identify components included in first page load, rather than declaring "client:web-scaffold"?
+* Pattern matching is great on the server.
+Does it break down for mu components or make it that much better?

 # TODO (maybe)